-Here are five tips for speedy credit card repayment:
+Here are seven tips for speedy credit card repayment:

 1. Pay more than the bare minimum